 The KMITL Stadium was extremely lopsided.
 The stand I was in was the only proper spectator accommodation.
 It was an absolute beauty of a cantilever structure raised above the pitch and following the contour of the field, which had a running track around it.
 The rest of the pitch was surrounded by a prim hedge.

 Fans could stand there and watch for free, although I'm sure that it wasn't encouraged.
-A large scoreboard stood at the Motorway End but the rest of the area spread out to wide expanses of the Institute's sports facilities.
+A large scoreboard stood at the Motorway End, but the rest of the area spread out to wide expanses of the Institute's sports facilities.

 The crowd was sparse, with more away fans than Honda's and definitely more watching than the official figure.
 I'd have put it at around 3 to 400.
 The Samut Sakon supporters wore their eye-catching pink and sky blue striped shirts.

-Both sets of fans who sat at either end of the stand had drums and hooters to try and create an atmosphere.
+Both sets of fans who sat at either end of the stand had drums and hooters to try to create an atmosphere.
 One of the vocal Honda fans offered me a warm smile and welcome.
 I'd seen them a couple of years previously in their local derby at the team now called Customs United (Suvarnabhumi Customs at the time).

-Maybe he recognised me as I don't suppose they get a lot of farangs (westerners) following them?
+Maybe he recognised me, as I don't suppose they get a lot of farangs (westerners) following them?
 The teams came out with flag bearers at the front and stood to attention for a minute's silence, which I presumed was for the Princess.

-The game itself was pretty poor if truth be told.
-It was scrappy and lacking pace, which was little surprise as they were playing in at least thirty-degree temperatures.
-I was having another bottle of water and some interesting sausage meat-type delicacy on a stick, which was seasons with chillies and onion.
+I was having another bottle of water and some interesting sausage meat-type delicacy on a stick, which was seasoned with chillies and onion.
 They were tasty and a great help to my dietary plan for the following twenty-four hours!

 I was getting restless.
-I reckoned I'd chosen the wrong game and my thoughts were on sneaking off at halftime to maybe catch some of R-BEC's game in Lat Phrao on the way to the Thai-Japanese Stadium for my evening fixture.
+I reckoned I'd chosen the wrong game, and my thoughts were on sneaking off at halftime to maybe catch some of R-BEC's game in Lat Phrao on the way to the Thai-Japanese Stadium for my evening fixture.

 I left the Institute by the back entrance and crossed the railway lines and a small canal to try and get a taxi to take me to Lat Phrao.
 This was not an easy task as most drivers just shook their heads until I walked to the main road at the end of the soi I was on.